Advanced Functional Programming TDA342/DIT260 (Online Exam)

 easy fix is to disallow typing empty lists and only type lists of size, at

-will raise an error when trying to infer the type of
+least one.
+So, infer will raise an error when trying to infer the type of

-just Nil
+just Nil:

 infer e = ...
 Ex1.Nil -> Nothing

-should be defined for lists of size, at least, one.
+However, infer should be defined for lists of size, at least, one.
 That is why

 in Exercise 1, Task 1.2, you were asked to not generate empty lists.